-As one Test Form per exam is used, you must turn-in each completed Test Form at least *one full week, 7 days*, in advance of the exam you plan to schedule with the ODS. *Late Test Forms will not be accepted.*
+As one Test Form per exam is used, please turn-in each completed Test Form at least *one full week, 7 days*, in advance of the exam you plan to schedule with the ODS.

 Test forms are available online through the ODS website under forms.

 An ODS representative will review with students before the beginning of an exam any faculty instructions reading its’ issuance.
 You will be held responsible for following those instructions at all times.
 Additionally, the ODS has some exam guidelines of its own.